 Colorado has a couple of national recreation areas that make the perfect playground for water sports.
 Both are centered around big lakes, with marinas on-site to rent you a watercraft to take to the waves.
-Read our federal lands blog.
-View all federal lands.

-National Recreation Areas in Colorado
+List of 2 National Recreation Areas in CO

-The two national recreation areas are home to the largest bodies of water in the state, Blue Mesa Reservoir and Lake Granby.
+The two national recreation areas are home to the largest bodies of water in the state, Blue Mesa Reservoir, and Lake Granby.
 Both are a haven for water sports, permitting all types of boating and fishing.
 Each park has more than one marina for boat rentals.
+View all federal lands.

 Guide to National Recreation Areas in Colorado